 In 1966, the company introduced another iconic image, this time in the form of Ronald McDonald, who starred in the corporation’s first television commercials that same year (Ronald’s friends, Hamburgler, Grimace, Mayor McCheese, Captain Crook, and the Big Mac wouldn’t join him in McDonaldland until 1971).
 McDonald’s continued to blossom as a public company, adding restaurants at a steady pace and opening its first international locations in 1967.
 New menu items were also introduced, including the Big Mac (1968), the Quarter Pounder (1973), and the Egg McMuffin (1975), which ushered in the company’s breakfast menu.
-Today, McDonald’s owns or franchises nearly 33,000 restaurants in more than 115 countries, and in 2010, foreign sales accounted for approximately 66% of the company’s total revenue.
+Today, McDonald’s owns or franchises roughly 35,000 restaurants in nearly 120 countries, and in 2012, foreign sales accounted for approximately 68% of the company’s total revenue.
 Although the menu still includes well-known hamburgers and French Fries, McDonald’s now serves up salads, coffee drinks, desserts, and an array of breakfast items.

 Although the company has dabbled in other profitable ventures over the years, the focus now lands clearly on the McDonald’s brand.
 To wit, interests in Red Box Automated Retail, Pret A Manger, Boston Market, and Chipotle Mexican Grill (CMG) were sold in 2009, 2008, 2007, and 2006, respectively.